jonfairbanks/serverless-poc/README.md

 To get started you will need to make sure you have the following Command line tools installed

 **Prerequisites:**
+- An Unused domain (this will take it over completely)
 - AWS Cli
 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 ```sh